da Vinci® Surgery

 The demonstration of safety and effectiveness for the specific procedure(s) discussed in this material was based on evaluation of the device as a surgical tool and did not include evaluation of outcomes related to the treatment of cancer (overall survival, disease-free survival, local recurrence), or treatment of the patient’s underlying disease/condition.
 Device usage in all surgical procedures should be guided by the clinical judgment of an adequately trained surgeon.

 Medical Advice and Locating a Doctor

 Patients should talk to their doctor to decide if da Vinci surgery is right for them.
 Other options may be available and appropriate.
 Only a doctor can determine whether da Vinci surgery is appropriate for a patient’s situation.
 Patients and doctors should review all available information on both non-surgical and surgical options in order to make an informed decision.

 Surgeons who utilize the da Vinci system can be found using the Surgeon Locator.
 Intuitive Surgical only provides surgeons with training on the use of the da Vinci system but does not certify, credential, or qualify the surgeons listed in the Surgeon Locator.

 Product names are trademarks or registered trademarks of Intuitive Surgical or their respective owners.
 See www.intuitive.com/trademarks.

-If you're experiencing symptoms of bladder cancer, minimally invasive surgery with the da Vinci system might be an option for you.
-The board-certified urologists have extensive experience using the da Vinci system to treat patients with bladder cancer.
+If you're experiencing symptoms of a kidney blockage, minimally invasive surgery with the da Vinci system might be an option for you.
+The board-certified urologists have extensive experience using the da Vinci system to treat patients with kidney blockages.
 Call our Carmichael office at (916) 245-2444 or our Folsom office at (916) 936-1010 today to schedule an appointment, or submit a request online using our secure form.